FAR-Lab/Mobile_HRI_Lab_Hub/Lab5/Readme.md

 source install/setup.launch
 ros2 launch joy_teleop_keymapping mapping_launch.py
 ```
-What we do here is that we start two nodes, the `joy` node from the previous section, and a `keymapping` node (that I wrote) to map joystick commands to twist messages (under `/cmd_vel`).
-We only concern overselves with the x  (forward) axis of linear velocity and z (up) axis of the angular velocity.
+We start two nodes, the `joy` node from the previous section, and a `keymapping` node (that I wrote) to map joystick commands to twist messages (under `/cmd_vel`).
+We only concern overselves with the forward x-axis of linear velocity and upward z-axis of the angular velocity.
 (Why?
 Think about all the possible movements of a hoverboard.)
 ```
 # In a new terminal
 ros2 topic echo /cmd_vel